 The fermentation process for cider can take up to six months and the maturation about four.
 Haven’t already gotten started?
 Whether the cider is homemade or store bought; we won’t tell.
 If you’re looking for a festive holiday drink to serve your guests, look no further.
+It is bound to make an impression on even the non-alcoholic drinkers amongst you.
+If all of your guests, including the younger generation, don’t like alcohol, then you could try your hand at experimenting with alternative flavors.
+So, there will be no need for you to look for a fake ID maker just yet, unless you wanted to trick your family members into letting you try this spectacular holiday beverage.
+So, what are you waiting for?
 Here’s a traditional English drink recipe that’s sure to impress:

 Traditionally drunk in England on Twelfth Night, this unusually named pagan throwback is consumed during the practice of “wassailing,” the ancient ritual of awakening apple trees from their winter slumber to encourage a bountiful apple crop in the coming year.
 Custom dictates that wassailers drink from a communal cup of lambswool while singing the wassail song (see below).
 Pots and pans are beaten with sticks to drive away any harvest-spoiling entities and, in some of the more rowdy ceremonies, shotguns* are fired into the branches of the quivering apple trees.
 Planning to hold your own backyard wassail?
 Appease frightened neighbors by offering them a cup of this steamy beverage.